Carin Rodenborn Wohadlo

 LPCC, MA, MFA

 I received my MA in Mental Health Counseling from Northwestern University, my MFA in Visual Art from Rutgers University, and my BFA in Visual Studies from Iowa State University.
-Before attending Northwestern I spent fifteen years teaching studio art and cultural studies courses at colleges and universities across the United States.
-My counseling research and interests focus on artist identity, creative practice, and the unique well-being needs of artists and creative folks.
-In a broader sense, my interests related to being human and all that entails, include: finding purpose and making meaning; relationships and friendships; loss and grief; fertility and infertility; prenatal, pregnancy, and postnatal experiences; motherhood and parenthood; career and livelihood; spirituality; and navigating sensitivities.
+Before I became a counselor I spent fifteen years teaching studio art and cultural studies courses at colleges and universities across the United States.
+My counseling research and interests focus on artist identity, creative practice, and the unique well-being needs of artists.
+In a broader sense, my interests related to being human and all that entails, include: finding purpose and making meaning; navigating sensitivities and neurodiversity, relationships and friendships; loss and grief; fertility and infertility; motherhood and parenthood; career and livelihood; and spirituality.

 In my practice working with counseling clients, I draw on psychodynamic, humanistic, and trauma-informed approaches to therapy, paired with creative and poetic strategies.
+I am particularly fascinated by existential and feminist perspectives in therapy.
 Looking through a holistic lens—contexts, systems, identities—always informs the work, as well.
 I am awed by the expansiveness of the human experience, including the traumas and the joys, and I celebrate the curiosity and strength that is an innate part of the therapeutic process with all my clients.
-It is an honor and privilege to work in collaboration with folks diving into the deep for both personal and collective healing.
+It is an honor and privilege to work in collaboration with those who are diving into the deep for both personal and collective healing.